TachibanaGeneralLaboratories/download-navi/README.md

 License
 ---

-    Copyright (C) 2018 Yaroslav Pronin <proninyaroslav@mail.ru>
+    Copyright (C) 2018 Tachibana General Laboratories, LLC Copyright (C) 2018 Yaroslav Pronin <proninyaroslav@mail.ru>
     This file is part of DownloadNavi.
-    DownloadNavi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Download Navi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.